 - Day 1: You'll be picked up from your hotel in the morning and will travel in our private transportation to Soqma, the trek's starting point.

-- Day 3: Private transport from Piscacucho (KM 82) to Ollantaytambo.
+- Day 3: Transport from Piscacucho (KM 82) to Ollantaytambo.

-- Day 5: Private transport from Ollantaytambo train station to your hotel in Cusco.
+- Day 5: Transport from Ollantaytambo train station to your hotel in Cusco.

 - Day 4: From Ollantaytambo to Aguas Calientes.